GreenInfo-Network/Leaflet-Control-Credits/README.md

 # L.Control.Credits

 A Leaflet control for displaying credits in the corner.
-Supply a hyperlink to your image, and some text.
+Displays an image/logo, and clicking that image/logo will expand to show a brief message with credits and links.

 https://github.com/GreenInfo-Network/Leaflet-Control-Credits